In This Article

 Share the content: when set to "Shared" allows the user to share the preview URL to third-party users or directly assign users when sending the Shared URL.
 In order to download the lesson as a PDF, a user must have permission to edit the content.

-How to View User Ratings
+View User Ratings

 Learner ratings can be accessed by admins, managers, and roles with user permission enabled.